 Cranks OK, but No Start Checklist for Fuel Injected Mustangs

 1.)
-Remove push on connector (small red/blue wire) from starter solenoid and turn ignition switch to the Run position.
-Place car in neutral or Park and set the parking brake.
-Remove the coil wire from distributor & and hold it 3/8” away from the engine block.
+Remove push on connector from starter solenoid and turn ignition switch on.
+Place car in neutral or Park.
+Remove coil wire from distributor & and hold 3/8” away from engine block.
 Jumper the screw to the big bolt on the starter solenoid that has the battery wire connected to it.
 You should get a nice fat blue spark.

 Most of the items are electrical in nature, so a test light, or even better, a voltmeter, is helpful to be sure they have power to them.

 No spark, possible failed items in order of their probability:

 B.) TFI module

 D.) ECC relay next to computer - look for 12 volts at the fuel injector red wires

 E.) Fuse links in wiring harness - look for 12 volts at the fuel injector red wires